 - Power lines / electrical equipment, as seen in the Camp Fire.
 California’s ancient utility grid can easily cause sparks and ignite nearby lands.
 These fires often start in remote, difficult-to-reach locations and sweep across mountains and valleys, finding communities along the way.

-- Sparks from vehicles or lawnmowers, which caused the Carr Fire and Zaca Fire, respectively.
+- Sparks from vehicles or lawnmowers, caused the Carr Fire and Zaca Fire, respectively.

 - Signal fires, which caused the Cedar Fire.

-- Lightning, the culprit for the Rush Fire.
+- Lightning is the culprit for the Rush Fire.

 - Human error (such as arson, campfires, cigarettes, fireworks, and faulty wiring).
 One rancher’s mission to plug a wasp’s nest by planting a stake into the ground caused the Mendocino Complex Fire.

 The Department of Forestry and Fire Protection has identified 35 high-priority projects to clear vast dead trees that increase fire risk.
 To put that in perspective, that’s nearly 90,000 acres and 200 communities at risk.